End-to-End Multibranch Jenkins Pipeline Project Creation

 - Click Branches at the top right to access the list of your Pipeline project’s branches.

-Notice how Jenkins skips the last two stages you added, since the branch you are running the build from (master
+Notice how Jenkins skips the last two stages you added, since the branch you are running the build from (master) does not meet thewhendirectives'branchconditions in these stages.

 Pull your updated Jenkinsfile into the other repository branches